A reverse-chronological running list of published and scheduled short fiction, with links as available.

 Freddie knew he shouldn’t try to read through a migraine so he only looked at the pictures, just glancing at the titles to remind himself of stories he’d already read: every student in the Baltimore schools read Poe.
 He didn’t live in Baltimore anymore and barely remembered the outlines of the famous tales.
 “The Cask of Amontillado”—a frightened man in carnival motley chained at the waist in a dark cellar, its walls deformed by dripping stalactites.
 “The Pit and the Pendulum”—a cadaverous fellow bound by black ribbons, which piles of rats appeared to be gnawing apart while the razor-sharp pendulum descended.
 “The Murders in the Rue Morgue”—a huge vicious ape (it looked more like a chimpanzee than the orangutan Freddie thought he remembered) attacked a desperate woman with a straight razor while the corpse of another woman stared in the background.

 A melodrama/romance set in 1960s Ireland, inspired by and riffing off Irish artist Harry Clarke’s illustrations for Edgar Allan Poe’s Tales of Mystery and Imagination (1916).
-Forthcoming in Where Thy Dark Eye Glances: Queering Edgar Allan Poe, an anthology edited by Steve Berman, to be published by Lethe Press in July 2013.
+First published in Where Thy Dark Eye Glances: Queering Edgar Allan Poe, an anthology edited by Steve Berman, Lethe Press, July 2013.

 Alex Jeffers’ “A Portrait in India Ink by Harry Clarke” is as gorgeous as the picture to which the title refers, limning a young man’s sexual awakening in the fascinating lights of a migraine aura.